cp1408/windows-worker-node-eks/README.md

 2. EKS Windows Worker Node Instance IAM Role.
 3. Fetch the kubeconfig file of EKS Cluster to access the Cluster from terraform.

-## Objects will be created as below list :-
+## Objects will be created as below :-

 1. Webhook signed cert, csr, secret creation. ([create-signed-cert.tf](create-signed-cert.tf))